AndPotap/dotfiles/.config/nvim/StepByStep.md

 ## Adding packer (plugin manager)
 In this commit `git checkout 58847a1807c524bdccf4ae0eb29e44fd0d966f4e`, I install packer.
-Obviously, you have to install packer first by cloning (`git clone`) the repo as indicated in their `README.md`.
+Note that you have to install packer first by cloning (`git clone`) the repo as indicated in their `README.md`.

 ## Adding LSP support